krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 That is, we are modeling the presence or absence of an underlying signal in the domain.

-In this case, the *mass contribution* of a signal becomes an element-time duration.
+In this case, the *mass contribution* of a signal becomes an _element-time duration_.
 For example, if the signal represents the time during which a task is present in development, the mass contribution of that task over an observation interval is the portion of its duration that intersects the interval.
 This is also called the _residence time_ for the task in the observation window.